alistairwgillespie/wmw_deep_playlist_generator/REPORT.md

 5. Post a playlist to Spotify at Wilson's FM.

 ### Analyze
-The WMW dataset comprises 35 volumes each containing no more than 15 tracks.
+The WMW dataset comprises 37 volumes comprising up to 16 tracks.
 There is a total of 554 tracks in the dataset.
-The dataset was extracted using the Spotify for Developers API and includes a set of audio features engineered by the Spotify team.
-Furthermore, I've included an additional attribute for track position for guiding the sequence models discussed later in this paper.
+Strictly speaking, it should be no longer than 15 tracks but I did get excited a few times.
+The dataset was sourced using the Spotify for Developers API and includes a set of audio features engineered by the Spotify team.
+Furthermore, I've included an additional attribute for track position to guide the sequence models discussed later in this report.

 The following features were selected to represent each track: